neuralpain/pigmentpedia/0.3.0/README.md

 ### View an individual pigment with `view-pigments()`

 <details>
-<summary>Note (from an unreleased update)</summary>
+<summary>Note (changes made after an unreleased <code>0.2.0</code> update)</summary>

-> In the previous _unreleased_ 0.2.0 version of Pigmentpedia, there were two functions for viewing pigments: `view-pigment()` and `view-pigments()` where the former was responsible for only displaying a single pigment (accepting data of type `color`) and the latter was responsible for only displaying pigment groups (accepting data of type `dictionary`).
+> In the previous _unreleased_ `0.2.0` version of Pigmentpedia, there were two functions for viewing pigments: `view-pigment()` and `view-pigments()` where the former was responsible for only displaying a single pigment (accepting data of type `color`) and the latter was responsible for only displaying pigment groups (accepting data of type `dictionary`).
 >
-> The close similarity of their names were thought to bring confusion to the users, therefore, in order to provide a better user experience, it was decided that as of version 0.3.0, `view-pigment()` would be made a private function and integrated within `view-pigments()` allowing for two types of input to the single function (both `color` and `dictionary`).
+> The close similarity of their names were thought to bring confusion to the users, therefore, in order to provide a better user experience, it was decided that as of version `0.3.0`, `view-pigment()` would be made a private function and integrated within `view-pigments()` allowing for two types of input to the single function (both `color` and `dictionary`).
 >
 > If you as the user would prefer to have these two separate functions, feel free to provide your feedback or comments on this change.

 </details>

-If you want to have a look at a single pigment, you can isolate it on a single page by passing the color value as an argument in `view-pigments()`.
+To view a single pigment in isolation, use the `view-pigments()` function with the pigment as an argument.

+This will display the pigment on its own page, allowing for a focused examination.

 ```typ
 #view-pigments(RAL.Classic.Raspberry-Red)